 In these multicultural courses, American Indians count as a minority primarily because they generally do not fit the immigrant profile of voluntary migration and assimilation to the USA's dominant culture.

 In prehistory, beyond any memory or written record—10,000 to 30,000 years ago—ancestors of American Indians did immigrate from Asia through what is now Alaska. (see Maps of Native America; scroll down to Bering Land Bridge.)

 By the modern era of immigration beginning in the European Renaissance (1500s), "Native Americans" had already occupied North and South America for countless generations.

 Therefore American Indians are not regarded as immigrants in any modern historical sense, and they join African Americans as the United States' two original, definitive, and enduring minority groups.
 (Any immigrant ethnic group may be regarded as a "minority," but within a few generations most immigrants are "just Americans.")

-Immigrant cultures see immigration as freedom, opportunity, and the American Dream, but for American Indians immigration meant genocide, loss of land and status to immigrants, devastation of cultural and economic infrastructure—an "American Nightmare" instead of the American Dream.
+Immigrant cultures see immigration as freedom, opportunity, and the American Dream, but for American Indians, European and Asian immigration meant genocide, loss of land and status to immigrants, devastation of cultural and economic infrastructure—an "American Nightmare" instead of the American Dream.

 African Americans and Native Americans did not voluntarily abandon their traditional cultures.
 In contrast to "forgetting the past" as immigrants mostly do, minority groups may struggle to maintain or recover the traditional cultures from which they were torn (e.g. American Indian maintenance of land and fishing rights, African Americans' "back to Africa" or "Afrocentric" ideologies).

 Immigrants voluntarily leave not only their homelands but also their parents in what is sometimes called "generational mobility."
-In turn, immigrants' children or grandchildren eventually leave their parents or their parents' culture behind.
+In turn, immigrants' children or grandchildren often leave their parents or their parents' culture behind.
 For immigrant cultures, generational discontinuity is often interpreted as progress.